ndustrialio/contxt-sdk-js/README.md

     * Example `npm version 0.30.1`
 1. Perform a `git push --tags origin master` while on your local copy of `master`.
 1. Perform an `npm publish` to publish the updated package to NPM.

+Now you've successfully updated and published the package.